childsb/glusterfs-hadoop-docs/ConfiguringHadoop2.markdown

 **Verifying Hadoop is running successfully on GlusterFS**

-In a browser, launch the Hadoop JobTracker UI by navigating to http://<JobTrackerHostName>:50030 Under the TaskTracker nodes, verify that all the hosts listed within the Hadoop Slaves have reported in.
-If a host is missing, Go to JobTracker, verify that all the TaskTrackers reported in.
+In a browser, launch the YARN ResourceManager UI by navigating to http://<MasterHostName>:8088/cluster/nodes

+Verify that all the hosts listed within your storage pool have reported in.
+If a host is missing, shell into that host and take a look at the files within $HADOOP_HOME/logs to check for errors when the process attempted to start.

+** Running a sample Hadoop Job **

+Navigate to $HADOOP_HOME and run the following:

+bin/hadoop jar share/hadoop/mapreduce/hadoop-mapreduce-examples-<$VERSION>-.jar teragen 10000 in-dir

+and then once TeraGen has complete, run

+bin/hadoop jar share/hadoop/mapreduce/hadoop-mapreduce-examples-<$VERSION>-.jar terasort in-dir out-dir